deepakgouda/ornate_labyrinth/content/posts/A-Z Ubuntu Installation/index.md

 > --<cite> She will be loved, Maroon 5</cite>

 ## Troubleshooting
-If things did go awry, this section is for you…
 #### 1. Installation got stuck/Stuck on restart after successful completion :
 This often happens due to issues with creation of the Live USB or even the ISO image used.
 I've also seen this happen if you are trying to install latest OS on relatively old hardware.
 In such cases, force shutdown and try other methods/software to create the Live USB or change the ISO image.

 #### 2. Grub Rescue prompt :
-Ctrl+Alt+Del to escape this promptTo escape the prompt and boot normally, press Ctrl+Alt+Del.
+To escape the prompt and boot normally, press Ctrl+Alt+Del.
 Reason for this error - Live USB wasn't built properly.
 Check if you have configured the USB with the default settings (UEFI mode installation) while using Rufus or UUI.

 #### 3. Unable to Boot into Windows after successful installation :
 Restart the PC and go to Advanced options for Ubuntu.